 The Power of RTSM Problem Solvers on your Team

-You spend an enormous amount of time assessing technology vendors through RFIs, pilots and capability presentations.
-Not only must the technology fit your needs, but you also make a judgement call based on the trust and value of the future relationship.
+You spend an enormous amount of time assessing technology vendors through RFIs, pilots, and capability presentations.
+Not only must the technology fit your needs, but you also make a judgment call based on the trust and value of the future relationship.
 Ultimately, the decision may weigh in favor of someone you can envision your team working well together.

 Given how important that relationship is to the success of your studies, should your Project Manager (PM) have a seat at your table when it comes to trial decisions and strategy?

-They should.
-However, the PM that is assigned to your account may not be the person you met during the vetting process (and were so excited to work with!) and, what is worse, they may not have the expertise to truly sit at your table.
+They should- if they are qualified.
+Unfortunately, the PM that is assigned to your account may not be the person you met during the vetting process (and were so excited to work with!) and, what is worse, they may not have the expertise to truly sit at your table.